I.) Untitled Entry No. I

 CLEAR YOUR MIND.

-I’d type, “LOL” if I were laughing, but in this particular case, I am not.
 I’m thinking about the conversation that I had with my old friend earlier, who, I believe was in most probability under the influence as well.
 However, I am not sorry for drinking tonight.
 No, I am not an alcoholic.
-As long as by definition, an alcoholic is a person who needs alcohol to get through his day or night; as long as it doesn’t mean a person who needs alcohol to have a smashing good time by himself when no one else is awake except for his dog and the surrounding street lights that light up his apartment complex.
-As long as an alcoholic doesn’t mean a guy who sometimes tries to drink himself into a coma before the sunrises and in the morning has to take many milligrams of amphetamine tablets to be able to shake the hangover off.
+As long as by definition: an alcoholic is a person who needs alcohol to get through his days and nights; without getting the shakes, D.T.’s.
+Surely it couldn’t mean person who could do with or without alcohol to have a smashing good time when on the rare occasion he drank by himself when no one else is awake except for his dog and the surrounding street lights or that light that shines over the swimming pool at his apartment complex, three floors below.

 I’ve been listening to Johnny Cash